Ahmeds-tool/Manifest-Updater/README.md

 ## Update v1.5

-- 🖱️ drag-and-drop loacal Lua or manifest to give you latest lua and manifest
+- 🖱️ drag-and-drop loacal Lua or St to give you latest lua and manifest
 - 🎨 Enhanced the user interface
 - 🎮 Now displays the game during updates
 - 📂 Added option to browse and select location